Comparing Wet Bulb Globe Temperature Across Athletic Surfaces

 WBGT on Turf vs Grass: No Significant Difference

-Research at a university found wet bulb globe temperature (WBGT) measurements were statistically the same over adjacent grass, artificial turf, and tennis court surfaces.
+Research at the University of Georgia found that wet bulb globe temperature (WBGT) measurements were statistically the same over adjacent grass, artificial turf, and tennis court surfaces.
 WBGT incorporates air temperature, humidity, wind, and radiant heat into a single value.
 Surface type doesn’t directly impact the WBGT.

 More Like This